Home » Paying For School » North Dakota Veterans Benefits

 Education Benefits for North Dakota Veterans

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the North Dakota veterans’ benefits programs for education in 2019.
+In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the state of North Dakota.

 National Guard State Tuition Assistance